 Mexican crema is a dairy product similar to sour cream, but a bit thinner and more mild.
 It is available in some larger grocery stores and markets specializing in Mexican products.
 Aarón recommends substituting with sour cream for the Carnitas Tacos if you are unable to locate crema.

 I also made Tichi’s Gazpacho, Irish Beef Stew, Jollof Rice, and Island Slaw.

 Tichi’s Gazpacho comes from José Andrés, one of Time’s “100 Most Influential People” and Outstanding Chef by the James Beard Foundation.
 He comes from the north of Spain while his wife (Tichi) comes from the south in Andalucía.
-He says his wife’s Gazpacho is one of the best in the world and I definitely agree that it is one of the best I have ever tried.
+He says his wife’s Gazpacho is one of the best in the world and I definitely agree.
 Fresh tomatoes, bell peppers, cucumber, garlic, sherry, vinegar, and olive oil are blended together to make a cool and refreshing soup.
 It is topped simply with toasted rustic bread, tomatoes, cucumber, and an additional drizzle of Spanish olive oil.
 I had the opportunity to see José Andrés cook in person in December and it was such an honor.